Rolling Up the Welcome Mat

-Rolling Up the Welcome Mat is the second extended play (EP) by American country pop singer Kelsea Ballerini.
+Rolling Up the Welcome Mat is the second extended play (EP) by American singer Kelsea Ballerini.
 It was released on February 14, 2023, by Black River Entertainment.
+Accompanied by a short film of the same name, the project was nominated for Album of the Year at the 57th Annual CMA Awards and Best Country Album at the 66th Annual Grammy Awards.

+On August 1, 2023, Ballerini announced that she was releasing an extended version of the EP titled Rolling Up the Welcome Mat (For Good) on August 11, 2023.

 Background

-In March 2016, Ballerini began dating Australian country singer Morgan Evans.
+In March 2016, Ballerini began dating Australian country singer Morgan Evans, and the two were married in 2017.
 On August 29, 2022, Ballerini announced that she and Evans were divorcing.
 On November 3, 2022, it was revealed that Ballerini and Evans had reached a settlement agreement and their divorce was finalized on November 15, 2022.